-We have audited the accompanying financial statements of the student activity special revenue fund of the School Board of Leon County Internal Accounts (the Internal Accounts) as of June 30, 2022, and the related notes to the financial statements, which collectively comprise the Internal Accounts' basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the student activity special revenue fund of the School Board of Leon County Internal Accounts (the Internal Accounts) as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Internal Accounts' basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Internal Accounts as of June 30, 2022, and the changes in financial position thereof for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Internal Accounts as of June 30, 2023, and the changes in financial position thereof for the year then ended, in accordance with accounting principles generally accepted in the United States of America.